-In no particular order, we've been exploring hidden beaches, best beaches and Blue Flag beaches to bring you this Isle of Wight beach guide of our Top Ten.
+In no particular order, we've been exploring hidden beaches, dog-friendly beaches and Blue Flag beaches to bring you this guide to the best beaches on the Isle of Wight.

 Whether you’re looking for a winter walk to blow away the cobwebs with family and friends in tow or a sunny, quiet, sheltered spot to read a book in peace, we have the perfect choice for your Isle of Wight holiday.

 This little island has a huge amount of Areas of Outstanding Natural Beauty covering its landmass, and that includes the coastline so it's no wonder there are award-winning beaches on the Isle of Wight.
 We've looked at the beaches map and been trekking around the edge of the island to come up with this beach guide to our best beaches on the Isle of Wight (in no particular order):

 You can't miss this one on the map of Isle of Wight beaches - go here for miles of open space (five miles from end to end at low tide, to be exact), great for rock-pooling, there are sandy areas for beach games and good access for kayaks and paddle boards.
 Three decent cafes overlook the beach at different points and Bembridge Lifeboat station stands proudly out in the Solent.
 Dogs are welcome year round so it’s a great place for a walk.
 With so much space though you’ll be sure to find a quiet spot to sit and admire the view.